chikanayo/Super-Bowl-Prediction---Random-Forest-Model/README.md

 Data was originally sourced from fivethirtyeight.com and is available in the "Data" folder.

-Obviously, this is a beginner model and should be treated as such - if you decide to take this to Vegas, you're on own your own!
+Obviously, this is a very simple model and should be treated as such - if you decide to take this to Vegas, you're on own your own!